-To the northeast lies Yamadera Temple, officially known as Risshaku-ji, a spectacular mountaintop temple complex where Basho famously composed one of his most popular haiku.
+One of the most striking destinations in the prefecture is Yamadera Temple.
+Officially known as Risshaku-ji, this landmark is a spectacular mountaintop temple complex where Basho famously composed one of his most popular haiku.
 The temple area is vast, covering the whole of Mount Hoju, making for some serious poetic inspiration as you trek around.

 The climb to the top takes less than half an hour depending on the pacing and is lined with stone lanterns and a handful of shrines.

 A popular tourist spot that can be enjoyed throughout the seasons, Mt.
 Zao is home to an onsen town and a national park.
 During the warmer months, make your way through the hiking trails to catch a panoramic view of Okama Crater from afar.

 Come winter, Ski through rows upon rows of snow-covered trees known as ‘juhyo’ or ice monsters.
 Reward yourself with a dip in one of the many outdoor hot springs that populate Zao Onsen for a reasonable price.